forrestdavis/NLPScholar/src/docs/MinimalPair.md

 - "context" can either be just the left context (autoregressive LMs) or both left and right context (Masked LMs).

+## Train

+This mode is used to train a lanauge model (i.e., a model that computes predictability estimates of tokens given context)

+You can find details about the parameters to be included in the config file [here](https://github.com/forrestdavis/NLPScholar/tree/main?tab=readme-ov-file#config-details-for-train)

+### Data details
+This requires a file with one column `text`.
+Each sequence is on a different line.

 ## Evaluate

 This mode is used to get predicted probability for every sub-word token of every text in the evaluation dataset.